sambot-app/sambot.github.io/_pages/pressKit.md

 ---

 # Press Kit
-**Last updated** December 2, 2021
+**Last updated** December 9, 2021

-## What is Sambot app ?
+## What is Sambot for Bitrise ?

-Sambot application is a tool helping you in your Bitrise `Continuous Integration` experience, to be more efficient on what you love to do!
+Sambot is a tool **helping you and your team** in your Bitrise Continuous Integration experience, in order to make **easier**, more **powerful** and more **efficient** the use of Bitrise services, even for non-developers...

-Its main features are :
+Sambot is **designed for all members** of any mobile application product team using Bitrise CI: Developers, DevOps, Q&A, Product Owners/Managers, Designers…

+Sambot is **developed for its users**, to be more efficient on what they really have (& love) to do!

+## Main features

-- Have Quick Access to your most important Projects and follow their Builds and Health at any time
+- **Monitor** your most important Projects and **follow their Builds** and health at any time
-- Be notified as soon as a Build finished (success or error) to act in the nick of time
-- Add, Run and Rerun recurrent Workflows (on any combination of projects, branches, or tags) at a glance
+- Quickly understand **why and where your Build has failed** with Failure Analysis
+- Follow builds Steps (live or afterward) parsed from Bitrise log to **instantly identify what’s happening**
-- See all details of any Builds and restart or abord them in one tap
+- See **all details of any Builds** and restart or abord them in one tap
-- Download all build artifacts easily
+- **Download** all build artifacts easily
-- Add favorite Artifacts on Dashboard and automatically get instant access to their last version
+- Add favorite Artifacts on Dashboard and **automatically get instant access to their last version**
-- Quickly understand why and where your Build has failed with Error Analysis
-- Follow builds Steps (live or afterward) parsed from Bitrise log to instantly identify what's happening
+- Run (and Re-Run)  at a glance your **recurrent Workflows** on any combination of projects, branches, or tags
+- Be notified by **push notifications** as soon as a Build finished to act in the nick of time
-- Find the build you are looking for with a powerful search engine to inspect, rerun or abort it instantly
+- Find the build you are looking for with a **powerful search engine** to inspect, rerun or abort it instantly
-- Launch your favorites Workflows / Builds with Shortcut & Siri
+- Launch your favorites Workflows / Builds with **Shortcut & Siri**
-- See projects Statistics (success, failure & average duration) and projects Trends through a nice weather forecast representation
+- See **Projects Statistics** (success, failure & average duration) and Projects **Trends** through a nice weather forecast representation
-- Get a comprehensive & understandable Test Report summary for your builds, parsed from CI logs
+- Get a comprehensive & understandable **Test Report summary** for your builds, parsed from CI logs
-- Save Build configuration for Quick Redo later
+- Save Build configuration for **quick Redo later**
-- Synchronize all your favorite Projects, Workflows, and custom environment parameters across all your devices with iCloud sync
+- **Synchronize** all your favorite Projects, Workflows, and custom environment parameters across all your devices with iCloud sync
-- Have an intuitive Onboarding and easy access to the most useful features
+- Have an **intuitive Onboarding** and easy access to the most useful features
-- Build logs from Bitrise are parsed and colorized with themes
+- Build logs from Bitrise are **parsed and colorized** with themes

+## Remarks
 - All private information is encrypted and protected from the outside world
-- Sambot app is 100% SwiftUI, built with The Composable Architecture and its backend is written in Swift
+- Sambot app is **100% SwiftUI**, built with [The Composable Architecture](https://github.com/pointfreeco/swift-composable-architecture) and its backend is written in Swift ([VAPOR](https://vapor.codes))

 ## General Informations